-Christine Mulhern is an Associate Policy Researcher at RAND Corporation.
-She is a labor economist who primarily focuses on the economics of education and education policy.
-Her research examines K-12 school resources, postsecondary choices, and success in postsecondary education.
-She has studied the effects of school counselors, education technologies, and siblings on high school and college success.
-Her research has been published in the Quarterly Journal of Economics, Journal of Labor Economics and Journal of Public Economics, as well as featured in media outlets including the Wall Street Journal.
-She has a Ph.D. in Public Policy from Harvard University and a B.A. from Northwestern University.
+Christine Mulhern is an Economist at RAND Corporation.
+Her research focuses on labor, public economics, and the economics of education, and public economics.
+In particular, she studies how students and workers navigate education and labor market pathways, including how social networks, school resources, job characteristics and technology influence these choices.
+She has studied the effects of school counselors, siblings, and personalized guidance technology on educational attainment and inequality in the use of educational resources during the COVID-19 pandemic.
+She is also working on research related to children's health.
+Her research has been published in the Quarterly Journal of Economics, Journal of Labor Economics, and Journal of Public Economics, featured in media outlets including the Wall Street Journal, and funded by NIH, IES, and several foundations.
+Mulhern received her Ph.D. from Harvard University in 2020.
 She lives in the Bay Area and works in RAND's Santa Monica office.